WireMCP MCP server

 Stats

 WireMCP is a Model Context Protocol (MCP) server that enhances Large Language Models with network traffic analysis capabilities.
-It captures and processes live network data through Wireshark's tshark, enabling LLMs to assist with threat hunting, network diagnostics, and anomaly detection by providing structured context from network traffic.
+It captures and processes live network data using Wireshark's tshark, providing structured information that helps LLMs perform tasks like threat hunting, network diagnostics, and anomaly detection.

 Prerequisites